InfamousMusicify/Kit/README.md

 AKA: Vanilla Item Kit, FBS Kit, FamousBros Kit, Vanilla Kit, Kit.

 ### [Donations appreciated:🔗](https://www.patreon.com/InfamousMusicify)
-__All of my projects take an inordinant amount of time to upkeep/create.
+__All of my projects take an inordinate amount of time to upkeep/create.
 I use my free time to make them.
 Any support would be much appreciated!
-If you enjoy these packs and want to see more like them and see them maintained, [send me some love](https://www.patreon.com/InfamousMusicify)!__
+If you enjoy these packs and want to see more like them and see them maintained, send me some love!__

 Thanks for checking this pack out!
 I just made it for my personal server to Induct new players.  (now it is overgrown (: )
 I hope it serves someone well!